unixorn/zsh-quickstart-kit/Readme.md

 * Syntax highlighting at the command line
 * Tab completion of Rakefile targets
 * Using oh-my-zsh compatible plugins and themes (via the [zgen](https://github.com/tarjoilija/zgen) framework)
-* Various helper functions for interacting with OS X's clipboard, audio volume, Spotlight and Quicklook.
+* Various helper functions for interacting with macOS's clipboard, audio volume, Spotlight and Quicklook.

 ## Customizations